isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-account-options-menu.md

 1. Click **[!UICONTROL Save Changes]**.

-## Configuring access to your Adobe Scene7 account {#task_CEFF88C2033D41D0B2FE86C435EDAC6D}
+## Configuring access to your Adobe Dynamic Media Classic account {#task_CEFF88C2033D41D0B2FE86C435EDAC6D}

-Link your site search/merchandising account to Adobe Scene7 so you can easily add banner ads to your website using uploaded digital assets from Adobe Scene7.
+Link your site search/merchandising account to Adobe Dynamic Media Classic so you can easily add banner ads to your website using uploaded digital assets from Adobe Scene7.

 <!--